 The secondary scheduling factor starts at 0.85 because it is FBISD's practice for teachers to teach six out of seven periods (6/7 = approximately 0.85).
 We apply an additional five percent reduction if a campus receives Title Funds, or is in "Improvement Required" status.
 For example, the Willowridge High School scheduling factor is 0.75 because the campus receives Title 1 Funds, and is in Improvement Required Status.
+See Exhibit B (pending upload).

-RECOMMENDATIONS: DISTRICT-WIDE FEEDER PATTERNS AND ATTENDANCE BOUNDARIES
+RECOMMENDATIONS: DISTRICT-WIDE FEEDER PATTERNS

-The District Administrative Team reviewed updated PASA data received in December 2014, the revised capacity of each campus, and community feedback and made the District-wide Feeder Pattern recommendations to the Board of Trustees during the January 26, 2015 Board Meeting.
+The District Administrative Team reviewed updated PASA data received in December 2014, the revised capacity of each campus, and community feedback and will make the District-wide Feeder Pattern recommendations to the Board of Trustees during the January 26, 2015 Board Meeting.